 The Blue Caps were named after the hat President Eisenhower wore to play golf.

-A lot of people, thought it was Elvis Presley singing this the first time they heard it - including Presley's mother.
+Many listeners thought it was Elvis Presley singing this the first time they heard it - reports were that even Presley's mother was fooled.

 Drummer Dickie Harrell impulsively screamed during an early performance of the song; Vincent approved of the addition to the tune, so he screamed every time the group performed the song -- including in the studio.

 " by Ray Charles, this is mentioned in the first line of the Dire Straits song, "Walk Of Life